devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippets XXX: Wisgen Storage BLoC [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 It recievce a _StorageEvent.load_ once on start-up and loads the old favorite list from its _Storage_ and adds it to the _Favortie BLoC_.
-It also listens to the _Favorite BLoC_ and updates it's persistant copy every time the _Favorite Bloc_ emits a new favorite list. _Storage_ is also a plattform agnostic interface.
-It looks like this:
+It also listens to the _Favorite BLoC_ and updates it's persistant copy every time the _Favorite Bloc_ emits a new favorite list. _Storage_ is also a plattform agnostic interface and it looks like this:

 ```dart
 ///Interface for a Generic List Provider